 At some point during the compilation, guards need to be fixed, which means that appropriate data and control dependencies will be inserted so that they cannot move outside the scope of the associated frame state.
 This will generate deoptimization-free zones that can be targeted by the most aggressive optimizations.
-A simple algorithm for this removal of frame states would be to move all guards as far upwards as possible and then the guards are fixed using anchor nodes.
-In our example, the guard is already fixed, so there is no deoptimization point that uses any of the memory store frame states.
-Therefore we can delete the frame states from the graph (see Figure ??).
+A simple algorithm for this removal of frame states would be to move all guards as far upwards as possible.
+Multiple guards with the same condition and anchor can be merged (see Figure 12).